Overview

 Our Picks

-The HP Spectre x360 14 is the most complete 2-in-1 on the market.
-The 2.8K OLED display is gorgeous for both productivity and media consumption.
-The gem-cut aluminum chassis is the best-looking design in any laptop category.
-At 3.0 lbs, it’s light enough for tablet mode without feeling awkward.
+The HP Spectre x360 14 is the most complete 2-in-1 I’ve used.
+The 2.8K OLED display is stunning for both spreadsheets and streaming, and HP’s gem-cut aluminum chassis is genuinely the best-looking laptop design in any category right now.
+At 3.0 lbs, I could hold it in tablet mode for extended note-taking sessions without my wrists complaining.

 Best for: Students who take handwritten notes, professionals who present and annotate, and anyone who wants the flexibility of tent/tablet modes.

-The Dell Latitude 9450 is the enterprise 2-in-1 pick.
-The 12+ hour battery life outlasts every competitor, the 5 MP webcam is the best in any laptop, and Dell’s enterprise management tools (vPro, DASH) make IT departments happy.
-The pen experience is excellent for annotating documents and signing PDFs.
+The Dell Latitude 9450 is the enterprise pick.
+I got over 12 hours of battery life in my testing, which outlasted every other 2-in-1 I tried.
+The 5 MP webcam is the best I’ve seen in any laptop, period.
+Dell’s enterprise management tools (vPro, DASH) make IT departments happy, and the pen experience felt smooth and accurate for annotating documents and signing PDFs.

 Best for: Business users, IT-managed environments, and frequent travelers who need all-day battery life with pen input.